wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/message-construction/request-reply.md

 ## Sample scenario

-The example scenario illustrates how a request to a service is made through one channel, and the response from the service is returned to the requester on a separate channel.
+The example scenario illustrates how a request for a service is made through one channel, and the response from the service is returned to the requester on a separate channel.

-The diagram below depicts how to simulate the example scenario using the ESB profile.
+The diagram below depicts how to simulate the example scenario.

 ![Request reply]({{base_path}}/assets/img/learn/enterprise-integration-patterns/message-construction/request-reply.png)